tgrecojs/logseq/logseq/version-files/base/pages/January 29th Office Hours.md

 - ### CapData
 	- #### Slots
 		- Reciever has to know how to transform CapData into an object.
 		- in the context of our offer, the receiver should know the proper way to construct the offer.
-Specificially, the receiver will need to
+Specificially, the receiver will need to map the capabilities in our offer to the correct values to that they can be sent over the wire.
+		- When working with offers in agoric, the **smart wallet** takes on the receiver role.
+		-
 	- `"$0.Alleged: BoardRemoteATOM brand"`
 		-
 - tags:: [[Office Hours]], [[agoric sdk]]